Thesis defenses in Biology

 • External examiner

-• For MSc defences: The examiners will submit a written report to the Biology Graduate Assistant ONLY if they have serious concerns about the thesis, and at least 72 h in advance of the defence.
+The examiners will submit a written report to the Biology Graduate Program Advisor ONLY if they have serious concerns about the thesis, and at least 72 h in advance of the defence.
 If two (or more) examiners say the thesis should not be defended, the Chair will recommend that the exam be cancelled, though the student always has the right to proceed with the exam even in the face of negative reports.
 The Chair is selected by the Graduate Studies Assistant and will normally be from another department.
 At least one member of the Examination Committee must be from a different department.
 Normally this is the Chair but a Chair from Biology is permitted, if one of the examiners is from a different department.
 The Chair of the Master's Thesis Examination Committee is not a voting member of the committee.
 The Graduate Coordinator (or Head, if the Graduate Coordinator is a supervisor) must approve the composition of the Examining Committee and signing the applicable departmental form.
 The MSc Examining Committee is comprised of:

 • Chair of the Committee